 Your first layer on the top and bottom should be thermal long underwear.
 Your underwear choice is critical and it is the best investments that you can make.You want to choose a close fitting, non-cotton garment that is designed to wick moisture quickly away from your skin.
 Anti-microbial features will also keep it from retaining odors.

-The Second or Mid Layer:
+The Mid Layer:

 The second layer for your top or torso should be a loose fitting type garment.
 Your choices range from vests to fleece to sweaters to soft shells to technical tops.
 Remember that these garments can be used for a wide array of sports, not only in the winter.